reactwoo/GeoElementor/readme.txt

 == Upgrade Notice ==

 = 1.0.0 =
-Initial release of Elementor Geo Popup.
+Initial release of Geo Elementor.
 This plugin requires Elementor Pro and a MaxMind GeoLite2 license key to function.

 == Support ==